 • Compare labels.
 This week at the grocery store look for low-sodium versions of your favorite packaged foods.
 If not advertised on the package front, take a quick look at the Nutrition Facts label.
 Compare the sodium content of different brands, keeping an eye on portion sizes, and choose the lower sodium option.
 Aim for less than 140 mg of sodium per serving.

 • Pizza party!
 With pizza as the biggest offender, make pizza a special weekly treat instead of an everyday lunch or go-to dinner.
 Order it with light cheese.
 When you have the time, have a pizza-making-night at home with the kids.
 Buy a whole wheat pre-made crust or make your own.
-Let your kids spread out low-sodium sauce, sprinkle on the low-sodium cheese, and choose which fresh vegetables and herbs to put on, like sliced bell peppers, mushrooms, tomatoes, basil, and garlic.
+Let your kids spread out low-sodium sauce, sprinkle on the low-sodium cheese, and choose which fresh vegetables and herbs to top it with, like sliced bell peppers, mushrooms, tomatoes, basil, and garlic.

 • It’s snack time!
 Swap out pretzels and chips with fresh fruit and string cheese or nuts without salt for a quick, grab-and-go snack.
 You don’t even need a baggie to pack an apple or pear, and you don’t even have to wash a banana!
-Additionally, at the beginning of the week wash and cut veggies like carrots, celery, jicama, radishes, cauliflower, or broccoli and put it front-and-center in the fridge where your kids will see it first, making it more likely your kids will grab that.
+Additionally, at the beginning of the week wash and cut veggies like carrots, celery, jicama, radishes, cauliflower, or broccoli and put them front-and-center in the fridge where your kids will see them first, making it more likely for your kids to grab healthy options.
 Feeling creative?
 Try making your own sweet potato or veggie chips with herbs instead of salt for flavor.

 • Dining out.
 Even when we’re too busy to cook, we can make healthy choices to reduce sodium.
 When eating out, make fries, bread, or chips an occasional side item.
 The rest of the time ask the server to hold onto the bread and chips and order a salad or fresh steamed veggies for the family to share or slice up some fruit instead.